sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 ![forest_fixed.png](./forest_fixed.png)

+## Demo

+<WasmExample example="tutorial8_depth"></WasmExample>

+<AutoGithubLink/>

 ## Challenge

 Since the depth buffer is a texture, we can sample it in the shader.
 Because it's a depth texture, we'll have to use the `sampler_comparison` uniform type and the `textureSampleCompare` function instead of `sampler` and `sampler2D` respectively.
 Create a bind group for the depth texture (or reuse an existing one), and render it to the screen.

-<WasmExample example="tutorial8_depth"></WasmExample>

-<AutoGithubLink/>